Meinen Jesum laß ich nicht: Melodies and settings

-The hymn is sung to melodies by Hammerschmidt, Crüger and Ulich.
+The hymn is sung to melodies by Hammerschmidt, Crüger and Ulrich.

 Hammerschmidt

 In the first print, the hymn is set with a melody by Andreas Hammerschmidt, Zahn 3449, which was still used in the 18th century.
 Vopelius retained this version in his 1682 Neu Leipziger Gesangbuch, p.
 888. Johann Sebastian Bach used the hymn with this melody several times, notably in his chorale cantata Meinen Jesum laß ich nicht, BWV 124, and as a closing movement of Part I in an early version of his St Matthew Passion.

 Crüger

 Johann Crüger's melody of "Jesus, meine Zuversicht" was the common melody of the hymn until the 19th century.

 Ulich

 A third melody was composed by Johann Ulich in 1674.
 This melody is most common today, because it was used for the hymnal Deutsches Evangelisches Gesangbuch of 1915 and subsequent versions up to the current Protestant hymnal Evangelisches Gesangbuch, where it appears as EG 402, in the section "Glaube – Liebe – Hoffnung.
 Geborgen in Gottes Liebe" (Faith – Love – Hope.
 Sheltered in God's love).
 Several hymns in English are sung to this hymn tune.

 Max Reger based his chorale cantata Meinen Jesum laß ich nicht for soprano, choir, violin, viola and organ and ensemble in 1906 on Ulich's melody.
 It was written on a commission by the Kantor of the Leipzig University for a service on Totensonntag, the last Sunday of the church year dedicated to the memory of the dead.